About NIDRR Funding and Other Grant Resources

 - How to Develop and Write a Grant Proposal - a report from the Congressional Research Service, includes writing proposals for both government and private foundation grants.

-- Visit the ED Discretionary and Formula Grant Award Database to see what has been funded by NIDRR and other DofEd organization.
+- Visit the USASpending.gov wiki to see what has been funded by NIDRR, other DofEd organization, and the wider Federal government.